RMCampos/RMCampos/RESUME.md

 > 🕙 Aug 2021 - Present
 >
 > Here I work with a large variety of people and technologies.
 Handling every day new challenges and coding in more than one language, always focusing on quality, for the user, and for developers.
+> Deep-diving a little bit, in my daily basis I have a Jira board, we work using the Scrum agile framework, with sprints of two weeks.
+The environment is quite complex, because of the quantity of the services.
 >
-> ✅ Java 8, 11, Spring boot, React
+> ✅ OpenJDK 8 and 11, Spring Web MVC (Boot), Javascript, React, Maven
 >
-> ✅ AWS, REST API, Testing
+> ✅ AWS, REST API, Testing, Postman
 >
-> ✅ MySQL, PostgreSQL
+> ✅ MySQL, PostgreSQL, DBeaver
+>
+> ✅ Docker, ArgoCD, Kibana, GitHub

 **Full-Stack developer | Kugel Soft, Joinville, Santa Catarina, Brazil**